 - Watch for rivulets flowing on the ice or streams flowing under it.
 Even when the surface looks solid, a current under the ice causes erosion from below.
 Ice over a flowing river is at least 15% weaker than ice over a lake.

 - If you're in a group, avoid crossing in single file.
-If the group leader falls through, riders in single file may not be able to stop or maneuver the snowmobile quickly enough to keep from following the leader through the ice.
+If the group leader falls through, riders in single file may not be able to stop or maneuver the snowmobile quickly enough to keep from following the leader into the ice.